 Spread across the west side of the Yukon River, Whitehorse is the capital of the Yukon and the starting point for many explorations of Canada’s remote north.
 The town initially flourished during the 1890s as a layover point for prospectors heading north during the height of the Klondike Gold Rush.
 The walkway along the Yukon River is lined with historic Gold Rush buildings painted in bright colors.
 The same area is home to an unusual building consisting of log cabins stacked on top of each other, once used by engineers building the Alaska Highway.

-Gimli is a charming lakeside town, known for its popular Icelandic Festival, which takes place every summer.
-The town was settled as ‘New Iceland’ in the 1875, and continues to show off its unique Nordic heritage to this day.
+Gimli is a delightful lakeside town, known for its popular Icelandic Festival, which takes place every summer.
+The town was settled as New Iceland in 1875 and continues to show off its unique Nordic heritage to this day.
 A much-loved destination in the summer for residents of Canada’s prairie provinces, the town is home to sandy beaches and a pretty waterfront with a mural-decorated seawall.
-During the winter, the town is an excellent base for cross-country skiing, snowmobiling, and ice-fishing.
+During the winter, the town is an excellent base for cross-country skiing, snowmobiling and ice-fishing.

 With turquoise waters framed by perfectly weathered mountains and the majestic Victoria Glacier, Lake Louise is a truly remarkable sight.
 The hotel found adjacent to the lake is almost as famous as its namesake.
 Originally built as part of the famous Canadian Pacific Railway hotel chain, the Chateau Lake Louise is, like the Banff Springs and Chateau Frontenac, modeled after French and Scottish castles.
 In the winter, the Lake Louise Mountain Resort is one of the largest ski areas in North America, while in the summer, the mountains behind the lake offer some of the region’s most rewarding hiking trails.